eclipse-tractusx/portal-assets/developer/Technical Documentation/Version Upgrade/portal-upgrade-details.md

 - NEW: portal.technical_user_assigned_user_roles

 New technical_user_profiles table released to provide technical user profiles for apps and dataspace services.
-New technical_user_assigned_user_roles table to assign multiple roles to a technical user proile.
+New technical_user_assigned_user_roles table to assign multiple roles to a technical user profile.

 Until the corresponding endpoint is implemented to add technical user profiles, you can use the following script, please make sure the ids used in appTechnicalUserRole and serviceTechnicalUserRole are correct and existing in the database: